cemkaraoguz/AlphaGoZero-Connect4/README.md

 # AlphaZero-Connect4
-AlphaZero PyTorch implementation for Connect4 game.
+A minimalistic AlphaZero PyTorch implementation with Connect4 game as showcase.

 Adapted from
 https://github.com/suragnair/alpha-zero-general